 There is no straight answer to this.
 While ceramic ball implants are famously durable, advancements with polyethylene mean this material is now just as long-lasting.

 The material used in hip replacement surgeries is determined by a number of factors.
 These include the patient’s age, health and surgeon’s preference.

 Which method of hip replacement is best for you?

 Both the method of replacement and material used in the implant are determined by a number of factors.
 These include the patient’s age, activity level, general heath, and what the surgeon decides as the best course of action.

-Best type of hip replacement surgery for younger patients
+Best type of hip replacement surgery for younger adults

 For younger patients, the best course of action would be to have an uncemented total hip replacement.
 The implant would likely be made of ceramic and metal.

-Best type of hip replacement surgery for older people
+Best type of hip replacement surgery for older adults

 The preferred method of surgery for elderly patients showing signs of needing a hip replacement would be to fix it with medical cement.
 This is because the bone quality of older patients is unlikely to connect effectively with the artificial joint.